sh3lk/mx/website/blog/testing.md

 ### Banking Example

-Now, let's look at how to, concretely, perform deterministic simulation with Service Weaver.
+Now, let's look at how to, concretely, perform deterministic simulation with MX.
 We implement and test the banking example presented above.
 We begin with a `Store` component that persists a mapping from strings to integers:

 ```go